 by Rebel Fagin

-Plastic Free July, like Earth Day, is an annual reminder of what we need to do every day.
+Plastic Free, like Earth Day, is an annual reminder of what we need to do every day.

 Plastic is made from oil.
 People kill for oil with guns, with joy sticks and by tossing garbage into our waterways.